Jon Berti Preview, Player Props: Marlins vs. Mets

 Jon Berti At The Plate

-- Berti has 15 doubles, two triples, six home runs and 23 walks while batting .284.
+- Berti is hitting .284 with 15 doubles, two triples, six home runs and 23 walks.

-- Berti enters this game on a six-game hitting streak.
-During his last games, he's hitting .500 with three homers.
+- Berti will look to extend his six-game hitting streak.
+He's batting .500 with three homers during his last outings.

-- He has hit a home run in five games this year (4.2%), leaving the park in 1.5% of his plate appearances.
+- In 4.2% of his games this season, he has hit a long ball, and 1.5% of his trips to the dish.

-- In 20.8% of his games this season, Berti has had at least one RBI.
-He's picked up more than one in 5.0% and driven in three or more of his team's runs in one contest.
+- In 20.8% of his games this year, Berti has picked up at least one RBI.
+In six of those games (5.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.